Artificial Intelligence

 1. Hierarchical Clustering

 Hierarchical clustering is used to create a tree-like structure of groups based on similarity, making it a perfect fit for exploratory data analysis.
 It’s particularly useful when you don’t know the number of clusters beforehand.
-Keep in mind that the choice of linkage criteria and distance metric can significantly affect the results.

 2. Apriori

 The Apriori algorithm is commonly used for market basket analysis to uncover relationships between items, like which products are frequently bought together.
 It’s most useful on transactional datasets with a well-defined structure.
-When using Apriori, make sure that the minimum support and confidence thresholds are set appropriately to avoid overwhelming results.

 3. Principal Component Analysis

 Principal Component Analysis (PCA) reduces the dimensionality of large datasets, making it easier to visualize and understand the data.
-It’s best for situations where you need to simplify data without losing much information.
-When applying PCA, normalize the data first and choose the number of components based on the explained variance.
+It’s best for machine learning processes where you need to simplify data without losing much information.

 4. Singular Value Decomposition